 The Gould house is now covered in clapboards, attached with wire nails, which must all be replacements.
 However, the original house would also have been sheathed in unpainted clapboards.
 The roof cornice overhangs about a foot along the front of the house and diagonal boarding is said to cover a plaster cove.

-The nine over six sash windows now on the Gould house are later eighteenth century replacements.
-The current configuration of this eastern section of the house is not original, as the chimney has been moved to the east and a room created in what had been the chimney bay.
-Evidence of this alteration includes Federal mantels on the fireplaces of the southeast rooms upstairs and down, well as the fact the transverse summer beams were off center in these rooms lying closer to the chimney wall than would be expected.
+The nine-over-six sash windows on the Gould house are later eighteenth-century replacements.
+The current configuration of this eastern section of the house is not original, as the chimney has been moved to the east and a room was created in what had been the chimney bay.
+Evidence of this alteration includes Federal mantels on the fireplaces of the southeast rooms upstairs and down, as well as the fact the transverse summer beams were off-center in these rooms lying closer to the chimney wall than would be expected.

 Due to this alteration in the chimney bay of the Joseph Gould house, no evidence of the original entry door, staircase, or fireplaces can be seen.
 It might be assumed that the configuration of the chimney bay was fairly typical of the late first period.
 In New England houses of the First Period, the staircase and entry were usually combined, with the stairs rising up across the front of the chimney.